-- (1) Consists of options granted by the Company to NSI to purchase shares of Class A Common Stock contributed to the Company by the Existing Stockholders prior to the Rule 415 Offerings, which options will be assigned by NSI to distributors pursuant to the Plan. - (2) Consists of shares of Class A Common Stock issuable upon the exercise of the Distributor Options at an exercise price of \$5.75, which is equal to 25% of the initial public offering price in the Offerings. - (3) Includes shares of Class A Common Stock contributed to the Rule 415 Selling Stockholders prior to the Rule 415 Offerings by certain Existing Stockholders. - (4) Includes: (a) 2,964,000 shares of Class A Common Stock to be offered in the Rule 415 Offerings (assuming exercise of all 1,605,000 Distributor Options); and (b) 9,100,000 shares of Class A Common Stock being offered in the Offerings by the Company and the Selling Stockholders. - (5) Gives effect to the conversion by the Existing Stockholders prior to the Rule 415 Offerings of: (a) 1,605,000 shares of Class B Common Stock into shares of Class A Common Stock for issuance upon the exercise of the Distributor Options; and (b) 1,250,000 shares of Class B Common Stock into shares of Class A Common Stock for issuance pursuant to employee stock bonus awards. - (6) Does not include: (i) 3,891,000 shares of Class A Common Stock reserved for issuance pursuant to the 1996 Stock Incentive Plan; and (ii) 253,000 shares of Class A Common Stock subject to a stock option which was granted to an executive officer of the Company.
-See "Management--1996 Stock Incentive Plan," "Certain Relationships and Related Transactions" and "Shares Eligible for Future Sales." - (7) Assumes no exercise of the underwriters' over-allotment options aggregating 1,365,000 shares of Class A Common Stock, which have been granted by the Selling Stockholders in connection with the Offerings. - (8) All shares of Class B Common Stock are currently held by the Existing Stockholders and each such share is convertible at any time into one share of Class A Common Stock and converts automatically into one share of Class A Common Stock (i) upon a transfer to a person other than an Existing Stockholder, and (ii) if the number of shares of Class B Common Stock becomes less than 10% of the aggregate number of shares of Common Stock outstanding.
+(1) Consists of a divisible and assignable option granted by the Company to NSI to purchase shares of Class A Common Stock contributed to the Company by the Existing Stockholders prior to the Rule 415 Offerings, which option will be divided among and assigned to distributors by NSI pursuant to the NSI Stock Option Plan.

+(2) Consists of shares of Class A Common Stock issuable upon the exercise of the Distributor Options at the Exercise Price of \$5.75, which is 25% of the initial price per share to the public in the Offerings.

+(3) Includes shares of Class A Common Stock contributed to the Rule 415 Selling Stockholders prior to the Rule 415 Offerings by certain Existing Stockholders.

+- (4) Includes: (i) 2,964,000 shares of Class A Common Stock issued and sold in the Rule 415 Offerings (assuming exercise of all 1,605,000 Distributor Options); and (ii) 10,465,000 shares of Class A Common Stock sold in the Offerings by the Company and the Selling Stockholders. - (5) Gives effect to the conversion by the Existing Stockholders prior to the Rule 415 Offerings of: (a) 1,605,000 shares of Class B Common Stock into shares of Class A Common Stock for issuance upon the exercise of the Distributor Options; and (b) 1,250,000 shares of Class B Common Stock into shares of Class A Common Stock for issuance pursuant to employee stock bonus awards. - (6) Does not include: (i) 3,891,000 shares of Class A Common Stock reserved for issuance pursuant to the 1996 Stock Incentive Plan; and (ii) 250,825 shares of Class A Common Stock subject to a stock option which was granted to an executive officer of the Company.
+See "Management--1996 Stock Incentive Plan," "Certain Relationships and Related Transactions" and "Shares Eligible for Future Sales." - (7) All shares of Class B Common Stock are currently held by the Existing Stockholders and certain of their affiliates and each such share is convertible at any time into one share of Class A Common Stock and converts automatically into one share of Class A Common Stock (i) upon a transfer to a person other than an Existing Stockholder, and (ii) if the number of shares of Class B Common Stock becomes less than 10% of the aggregate number of shares of Common Stock outstanding.
 See "Description of Capital Stock--Common Stock--Conversion."